stripe/stripe-android/stripecardscan-example/README.md

 If you're from outside Stripe, contact Stripe support to request to be added to the card image verification beta.

-If you're internal to Stripe:
+If you're internal to Stripe, contact the Bouncer team for help.
-1. Add your merchant to the [feature flag](https://amp.corp.stripe.com/feature-flags/flag/gopiori.frontend.enable_card_verification).
-2. Add your merchant to the [gate](https://admin.corp.stripe.com/gates/card_verification_intent_web_beta).

 ### Set up your own backend with Glitch
 1. [Create a Glitch account](https://glitch.com/signup/) if you don't have one.